Weak Lensing Measurements in Simulations of Radio Images: Shape Measurement Results

 We find that the relationship between the measured $n_{m}$ and the visibility noise is linear, and calibrate the chosen level of noise accordingly.
 We calculate the SNR of each object in the image by measuring the flux density in an aperture of 0.75$^{\prime\prime}$ around its known position, and dividing through by the total noise $n_{t}$ integrated in the aperture.

-We choose the noise level such that our objects have SNR $\simeq10$; this is the level to which weak lensing measurements might plausibly be made.
-We found that in MeqTrees parameter units, a choice of 20 for the visibility noise creates an image where the mean of the SNR distribution of the objects is $\langle\textrm{SNR}\rangle\simeq9.5$, and this is the value that we adopted.
+\corr{We choose the noise level such that our objects have SNR $\simeq10$; this is the typical level to which weak lensing measurements are currently made.} We found that in MeqTrees parameter units, a choice of 20 for the visibility noise creates an image where the mean of the SNR distribution of the objects is $\langle\textrm{SNR}\rangle\simeq9.5$, and this is the value that we adopted. \corr{We note also that we have neglected to simulate the effect of primary beam attenuation which would increase the effective noise radially from the image centre.
+As we have not included this effect this amounts to assuming that we are in the beam centre where the effect is negligible.}

 With this choice of visibility noise we carry out the same procedure as before.
 We first determine how many CLEAN components we need to sufficiently deconvolve the beam, by running a similar test to the noise free case, the result of which is shown in Figure \ref{fig:noisecleans}.